pakeke-constructor/umg-mod-monorepo/rgb_chess/w_planning/rgb_chess_restructure.md

     - how much damage does entity do?
     - How many targets does the attack have? etc

-Problem-2 can perhaps be ignored... but problem-1 definitely cannot.
+Problem-2 can perhaps be ignored, if the infrastructure of the solution to problem-1 is good enough.

 ### IDEA 1: